hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ~> **Note**: It is not recommended to run Docker under a 2.x kernel.

+#### SELinux

+At present the product does not support SELinux.
+The host running the installer must be configured in permissive mode by running: `setenforce 0`.

+Future releases may add native support for SELinux.

 #### Network Requirements

 1. Have the following ports available to the Linux instance: